Brian Pallister: 2016 Manitoba general election

 On April 14, 2016, a CBC News report revealed that Pallister had traveled to Costa Rica 15 times since elected to Manitoba MLA in 2012.
 Since then, he spent about 240 days either in Costa Rica or en route.

 Pallister's Tories went into the election having led in most opinion polls for almost four years.
-The NDP had been permanently crippled when it raised the provincial sales tax after promising not to do so.
+Greg Selinger's NDP government had raised the provincial sales tax after promising not to do so.
 Pallister led his party to a decisive victory over the NDP, claiming 40 of the 57 available seats in the legislature – the biggest majority government in recent Manitoba history.
 He also became the first Progressive Conservative premier of the province since Filmon lost the 1999 election.

-Premier of Manitoba
+Premier of Manitoba (2016–2021)

 Pallister and his cabinet were sworn in on May 3, 2016.
-He was reelected with a slightly decreased majority 2019.
-On August 10, 2021, he announced that he would be resigning on September 1 and not be seeking re-election in the next provincial election.
-Deputy Premier Kelvin Goertzen was chosen as interim leader of the PCs to serve until another leader is elected in a leadership election.
-Goertzen officially took over as premier on September 1, and Pallister resigned his seat in the legislature on October 4, 2021.
-Health Minister Heather Stefanson was elected as Pallister's permanent successor on October 30, and was sworn in as premier on November 2.
+He led the PCs to re-election with a slightly decreased majority in 2019.

+Economic policy

+Housing

+In June 2019, Pallister's government signed onto the National Housing Strategy with the federal government.
+The 10-year agreement with the federal government promised to invest almost $450.8 million to expand and repair social and community housing in the province.
+The strategy was cost shared by both levels of government, with Manitoba contributing $225.4 million to the agreement.

+PST changes

+Pallister reduced Manitoba's provincial sales tax (PST) to 7 percent (down from 8 percent) in his government's 2019 budget, effective July 1.
+In 2021, his government exempted the PST from personal services such as haircuts and salon services.

-Carbon tax court challenge
+Carbon tax

 Pallister, just like fellow conservative premiers Doug Ford, Jason Kenney and Scott Moe, is opposed to Prime Minister Justin Trudeau's federal-imposed carbon tax.
 In 2019, Pallister's government filed a court challenge against it.
 On March 25, 2021, when the Supreme Court of Canada ruled that the federal government's carbon tax plan is constitutional, Pallister said that Manitoba will continue the challenge.